-Arrangements were made to deliver 1,823 drums of ore to Lehigh Valley Railroad (LHVRR) lighters at the Dean Mill Plant of the Archer Daniels Company beginning at 8:00 a.m. on November 2nd for shipment to the Seneca Ordnance Depot (SOD), Romulus, New York.
+Arrangements were made to deliver 1,823 drums of ore to Lehigh Valley Railroad (LHVRR) lighters at the Dean Mill Plant, which was the name of the warehouse property, of the Archer Daniels Company beginning at 8:00 a.m. on November 2nd for shipment to the Seneca Ordnance Depot (SOD), Romulus, New York.
 The letter also indicates that the transfer of custody of this material to the U.S. Government would be accomplished when delivered Free Along Side ship (f.a.s.), in this case the ships being the LHVRR lighters (DOE 2009a).

 Many documents discuss that these initial ores were transported via the LHVRR to SOD.
 It should be noted that the LHVRR owned and operated several piers in NY Harbor during this time frame (PNYA 1943) and that SOD is located between two lines of the LHVRR.
 Most notably the LHVRR owned and operated NY Pier 38, on the west side of Manhattan (see Figure 1).
+Pier 38 is where subsequent ore shipments were delivered per future AEC contracts.
 Some documents discuss the potential that the ADM facility was used to store or trans-load future ore shipments.
 This appears unlikely as contract documents state that subsequent ore to be delivered free on board (f.o.b.) at NY Pier 38 (DOE 2009a).
 Additionally, storage facilities existed at SOD, others were built at the Clinton Engineering Works, TN, and in November of 1943 in Middlesex, NJ (the Perry Warehouse) (UNK 1947).
-The Perry Warehouse later became known as the Middlesex Sampling Plant and was used to store and assay uranium ores (USACE 2003).
+The Perry Warehouse later became known as the

+Middlesex Sampling Plant and was used to store and assay uranium ores (USACE 2003).
 The Perry Warehouse was also located along rail lines owned by the LHVRR at the time of shipments of uranium ores from Africa.
 It should also be noted that the Baltimore and Ohio Railroad ran along the northern edge of Staten Island and just south of the Site at the time of the shipments.
-Aerial photographs show that large buildings on the Site were demolished between

-1944 and 1974 (see Figure 2).
+Aerial photographs show that large buildings on the Site were demolished between 1944 and 1974 (see Figure 2).
 A 1976 visual inspection of the Site by DOE confirmed that no buildings remained on Site (DOE 1976).
 All evidence states that the LHVRR transported the ores imported from Africa.
 While evidence has not been found to definitively state as such, the evidence does suggest that the ADM facility was only used for the initial commercial (nongovernmental) ore shipment and storage.